US hiring stayed solid in September as employers add 263,000

-WASHINGTON (AP) — America’s employers slowed their hiring in September but still added a solid 263,000 jobs — a dose of encouraging news that may mean the Federal Reserve’s drive to cool the job market and ease inflation is starting to make progress.
+WASHINGTON (AP) — America’s employers slowed their hiring in September but still added 263,000 jobs, a solid figure that will likely keep the Federal Reserve on pace to keep raising interest rates aggressively to fight persistently high inflation.

-Friday’s government report showed that last month’s job growth was down from 315,000 in August and that the unemployment rate fell from 3.7% to 3.5%, matching a half-century low.
+Friday’s government report showed that hiring fell from 315,000 in August, marking the weakest gain since April 2021.
+The unemployment rate fell from 3.7% to 3.5%, matching a half-century low.

-September’s slightly more moderate pace of hiring may be welcomed by the Fed, which is trying to restrain the economy enough to tame the worst inflation in four decades without causing a recession.
-Slower job growth would mean less pressure on employers to raise pay and pass those costs on to their customers through price increases — a recipe for high inflation.
+The Fed is hoping that slower job growth would mean less pressure on employers to raise pay and pass those costs on to their customers through price increases — a recipe for high inflation.
+But September’s hiring — slightly stronger than economists had expected — might not have slowed enough to satisfy the central bank’s inflation fighters.

+In September, hourly wages rose 5% from a year earlier, the slowest year-over-year pace since December but still hotter than the Fed would want.
+The proportion of Americans who either have a job or are looking for one slipped slightly, a disappointment for those hoping that more people would enter the labor force and help ease worker shortages and upward pressure on wages.

+“A moderation in job and wage growth will be welcome developments for Fed officials,’’ Rubeela Farooqi, chief U.S. economist at High Frequency Economics, wrote in a report.
+Still, she doesn’t expect the softer jobs and wage numbers to keep the Fed from raising its benchmark short-term rate by a sizable three-quarters of a point in November and by a half-point in December.

+Last month, restaurants and bars added 60,000 jobs, as did healthcare companies.
+State and local governments cut 27,000 jobs.
+Retailers, transportation and warehouse companies reduced employment modestly.

-The public anxiety that has arisen over high prices and the prospect of a recession is also carrying political consequences as President Joe Biden’s Democratic Party struggles to maintain control of Congress in November’s midterm elections.
+The public anxiety that has arisen over high prices and the prospect of a recession is carrying political consequences as President Joe Biden’s Democratic Party struggles to maintain control of Congress in November’s midterm elections.

 In its epic battle to rein in inflation, the Fed has raised its benchmark interest rate five times this year.
 It is aiming to slow economic growth enough to reduce annual price increases back toward its 2% target.

 It has a long way to go.
 In August, one key measure of year-over-year inflation, the consumer price index, amounted to 8.3%.
-And for now, consumer spending – the primary driver of the U.S. economy – is showing some resilience.
+And for now, consumer spending — the primary driver of the U.S. economy — is showing resilience.
 In August, consumers spent a bit more than in July, a sign that the economy was holding up despite rising borrowing rates, violent swings in the stock market and inflated prices for food, rent and other essentials.

 Fed Chair Jerome Powell has warned bluntly that the inflation fight will “bring some pain,” notably in the form of layoffs and higher unemployment.
 Some economists remain hopeful that despite the persistent inflation pressures, the Fed will still manage to achieve a so-called soft landing: Slowing growth enough to tame inflation, without going so far as to tip the economy into recession.